 Tony was once a representative of Amazon and would frequently be seen responding to questions about current deals and sales on the subreddit /r/gamedeals — signing each and every post with, “Cheers, Tony”.

 To say Tony was beloved by the community would be an understatement, and as mentioned previously, that love was reflected directly back to Amazon.

 While Tony’s contribution to Reddit went little beyond just answering questions, or helping people receive support if they had issues with their order, Tony added a human touch to the brand experience that Amazon often lacks, and there was no lack of recognition for these contributions — small as they were.

 Think about your customer persona.
 What are their unique interests, and which communities within Reddit over-index for that persona?
 There are over 130K active subreddits, so there is likely to be something for every brand.

 Finding the right subreddits is a bit like SEO keyword research.
 While it may be tempting to go after the most popular subreddits, the riches are in the niches.
 Say, for example, your brand makes kitchen tools.
-Making an impact on /r/food and their 20 million subscribers will be a difficult task.
+Making an impact on /r/food and its 20 million subscribers will be a difficult task.
 However, impacting a smaller but still active community like /r/bachelorchef and their ~10K subscribers is a lot more feasible.

 Once you’ve interacted with people and built some credibility, then you can start testing some of the larger subs, as well as posting your own content.
-Be sure to keep a balance of comment and posts, though.
-Too much posting and not enough engaging, and you’ll be seen as spamming your content – wanting the clicks and traffic without wanting to be a part of the community.
+Be sure to keep a balance of comments and posts, though.
+Too much posting and not engaging enough, and you’ll be seen as spamming your content – wanting the clicks and traffic without wanting to be a part of the community.
 Once this social contract is broken, it can be very tough to repair your image.
 In fact, many subreddits even have strict rules against self-promotion, which can lead to temporary or even lifetime bans.
 Reddit holds grudges.